outmoded/hapijs.com/lib/tutorials/auth.md

 When specifying one strategy, you may set the `strategy` property to a string with the name of the strategy.
 When specifying more than one strategy, the parameter name must be `strategies` and should be an array of strings each naming a strategy to try.
 The strategies will then be attempted in order until one succeeds, or they have all failed.

-Lastly, the `payload` parameter can be set to `false` denoting the payload is not to be authenticated, `'required'` meaning that it *must* be authenticated, or `'optional'` meaning that if the client includes payload authentication information, the authentication must be valid.
+Lastly, the `payload` parameter can be set to `false` denoting the payload is not to be authenticated, `'required'` or `true` meaning that it *must* be authenticated, or `'optional'` meaning that if the client includes payload authentication information, the authentication must be valid.

 The `payload` parameter is only possible to use with a strategy that supports the `payload` method in its scheme.